Close

 Variable-rate Mortgage

-In a variable-rate mortgage, the interest rate fluctuates based on the Emirates Interbank Offered Rate (EIBOR), the benchmark rate for banks to borrow from one another in the UAE.
-Variable-rate mortgage offers the potential for lower interest rates but also carry the risk of higher rates in the future.
+In a variable-rate mortgage, the interest rate fluctuates based on the Emirates Interbank Offered Rate (EIBOR), the benchmark rate at which banks borrow from one another in the UAE.
+Variable-rate mortgages offer the potential for lower interest rates but also carry the risk of higher rates in the future.

 Buy-to-let Mortgage

 Buy-to-let mortgages are for investors who want to purchase properties for rental income.
-They have a higher interest rate because the lender considers the rental income when determining the loan amount.
+They have a higher interest rate because the lender takes into account the rental income when determining the loan amount.

 Islamic Mortgage